wmarshall484/DSI_LECTURES_2/data-products/matt_drury/apps/2_serve_html/README.md

 Step 2: HTML Document Only
 ==========================

-Now the HTML is served from a single sting in a flask view.
+Now the HTML is served from a single string in a flask view.

 Start the app by running: